FRC-UK-dotcom/CODEx-Toolkit/README.md

 The columns required for each table are defined in the dbtables directory.

-The db flag must be set for tables to be updated from the parser
+The db flag must be set for database Tables to be updated from the parser

 ```
 frc-load.py --cache-dir --list Table.Column --db cache out-dir FCA